The best theme parks in Japan for kids (ranked for 2026)

 Top rides at Universal Studios Japan:

 Mum Tip: Although they’re pricey, you should consider using an Express Pass to skip the ride queues and make the most of your day.
 This is particularly important if you only plan on spending one day in this park.
+Universal Studios Japan Tickets Explained: The Complete 2026 Guide will talk you though your ticket options.

 👉 Click here to check prices and availability and to book your Universal Studios Japan tickets